guillaumepellegrino/memtrace/README.md

 -- the coredump(s) of the context(s) with the highest memory usage.
 -- maybe some details about the tracked process and the OS version -- maybe something to plot the memory usage with dataviewer ?
+-- maybe make it configurable.
+At compile time, specify the script which should be run to collect system information.
 -- the likelyhood of a memory leak (yes or not, percentage ?)
 -- => autoreport --file report.tar.gz --duration TIME --maxcores 3 --coretimeout TIMEOUT
 -- => it may be useful for support team which could simply run this command and provide the detailed report to the DEV team.
 It may even allow to automate things.
+- An Unique ID should be provided associated to each memory context